🗄️ Instance Connectors¶

 """

-Return a list of tuples for the registered pipes' keys according to the provided filters.
+Return registered pipes' keys according to the provided filters.

 Parameters